 For exact ingredient quantities, please see the recipe card below!

-- Spicy - add cayenne pepper or chili flakes for some spice.
+- Spicy – Add a pinch of cayenne or chili flakes.

 Printable recipe card below.

-- Step 2: Spread the seed mixture into the pan about an โ " thick.
+Spread the seed mixture into the pan about an ⅛" thick.

 Kori's Tips